Gone are the days of clunky, stagnant intranets where the only content was a lengthy HR policy!

 A Space to Develop and Strengthen a Positive Corporate Culture

 According to Deloitte, companies that proactively manage culture demonstrate revenue growth over a 10-year period that is, on average, 516% higher than those who do not.
 A real sense of belonging is key to developing excellent workplace culture and using an intranet can help with this!

 Your intranet gives you a platform to diffuse company news and communication and share and reinforce your company’s mission and values.
 Empowering members to connect and communicate with each other at work helps them to create stronger relationships with their peers, which leaders to stronger trust and ultimately encourages them to contribute to the team fully

 You can use your intranet to send surveys to easily gather feedback on what can be improved in your organization.
 You can enable shout outs for top performers.
 You can broadcast company and individual achievements.
 All of which creates a culture of motivated and engaged staff with a sense of togetherness and purpose.

 As COVID-19 forces organizations to work remotely, never has there been more need for effective intranet platforms.

 According to Buffer, the biggest struggle for employees working remotely is collaboration and communication!
-An intranet platform that allows people to build communities, find and exchange information in a collaborative environment is more essential now than ever!
+An intranet platform that allows people to build communities, find and exchange information in a collaborative environment is more important than ever!